 It’s easy to boost your gut health when ferments taste this good!
 Here are 50+ probiotic and lacto-fermented drinks beyond Kombucha and kefir, including ginger soda, pineapple kanji, mead, and more.

 I have one last trick up my sleeve…

 If you won’t eat your probiotics, surely you’ll DRINK them!

 In case you can’t tell, I have made it my mission in life to help you find fermented foods you and your family actually want to eat.

-One thing you’ll notice is that I haven’t included kombucha or dairy kefir (except in smoothies) or water kefir.
+One thing you’ll notice is that I haven’t included Kombucha or dairy kefir (except in smoothies) or water kefir.
 Although those beverages are super yummy and super good for you, they’re also very common.
-Kombucha was the very first ferment I learned to make, and it happens to be my most favorite still.
-I love kombucha, and it has a permanent place in my home (and my belly!).

-Buuuuuut… the greater the variety of fermented foods you include in your diet, the more strains of beneficial bacteria and yeast (a.k.a. probiotics) your gut is receiving.
+And… the greater the variety of fermented foods you include in your diet, the more strains of beneficial bacteria and yeast (a.k.a. probiotics) your gut receives.

 Am I saying you have to make all the fermented foods out there in order to achieve glowing health?
 No.